brunopk/sc-rpi/README.md

 virtualenv -m <path to the python interpreter> <path of the venv>
 ```

+## Logging

+By default, the server logs on the `sc-rpi.log` file (on the root folder) and also in console.
+To disable console logging, remove the `console` property on the configuration file `config.ini`.

 ## Running automatic tests

 1. Create a virtual environment (venv) if it's not created yet.